-Photo / Experiences
+Photo / Adventure

 Full payment in Lofoten for the photo line